Convergence of the Preconditioned Proximal Point Method and Douglas-Rachford Splitting in the Absence of Monotonicity: Example problems

 \section{Example problems}

-In this section, we provide several example problems for \ref{eq:DRS}, highlighting the wide range of applications our theory is able to cover.
-Proof of the assertions provided in this section can be found in \Cref{sec:app:examples}.
+In this section, we provide several example problems for \ref{eq:DRS} that go beyond the standard monotone setting. \ifspringer Details of the examples presented in this section can be found in the arXiv preprint \cite[Appendix C]{evens2023convergence}. \else Details of the examples presented in this section can be found in \Cref{sec:app:examples}. \fi

 We commence by applying \ref{eq:DRS} to a simple linear inclusion problem.
 This setting is of particular interest for two specific reasons.
-Firstly, this example demonstrates the tightness of the stepsize range provided in \Cref{thm:pppaDRS} (see \Cref{it:example5:2}).
-Secondly, this example highlights that our theory is able to cover cases where neither the primal nor the dual nor the primal-dual inclusion is monotone (see \Cref{it:example5:3}). \begin{example}[saddle point problem] Consider the problem of finding a stationary point of a linear inclusion, with a particular structure that emerges naturally in saddle point problems \cite[\S 1.4.1]{facchinei2003FiniteDimensional}
+First, this example demonstrates the tightness of the stepsize range provided in \Cref{thm:pppaDRS} (see \Cref{it:example5:2}).
+Second, it highlights that our theory is able to cover cases where neither the primal nor the dual nor the primal-dual inclusion is monotone (see \Cref{it:example5:3}). \begin{example}[saddle point problem] Consider the problem of finding a stationary point of a linear inclusion, with a particular structure that emerges naturally in saddle point problems \cite[\S 1.4.1]{facchinei2003FiniteDimensional}